<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 curved-image-oil-rig-ocean

-It is imperative for individuals in the United States to be aware of new changes made by both Chevron and the IRS, especially as they approach their 50s and 60s.
-Although the world seems to become more volatile and uncertain on a daily basis, tracking a few key constants can help you keep your retirement plan on track — no matter where you're starting from.
-Here are some important updates for 2025:
+People in the United States need to be aware of changes made by both Chevron and the IRS, especially as they approach their 50s and 60s.
+Although the world seems to become more volatile and uncertain each day, there are a few key constants that can help you keep your retirement plan on track, no matter where you're starting from.
+Here are some important updates for 2026:

 Little child sitting in living room with teddy bear